How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Packet Tracer 7.2.1

-- Open Terminal by pressing CTRL + Alt + T on the Ubuntu desktop and follow the commands below to extract the Packet Tracer.tar file to the folder.
+- Open the terminal by hitting the CTRL + Alt + T keys, and unzip the Packet Tracer.tar file into the folder.

 mkdir CPT72 tar -xvzf Packet\ Tracer\ 7.2.1\ for\ Linux\ 64\ bit.tar.gz -C CPT72

-- After extracting the installation files to the folder, run the install file in the CPT72 folder with the command below to start the installation.
-Then press Enter to complete the installation and continue.
+- Use the command below to run the install file in the CPT72 folder.
+After that, press Enter to finish the installation.

 ./install